| List of historic valves in the ase-museoedelpro collection |

 | 10AL1 |

-WE 707A and close interaction with the electron beam by means of meshes of
+and close interaction with the electron beam by means of meshes of molybdenum

-molybdenum ribbon on the resonator ends.
-This solution will be later adopted
+ribbon on the resonator ends.
+This solution will be later adopted in the new

 Second half of 1941. |